shycopney44/W_S5M4_Project/README.md

 Another complication is that the dates are in the `yyyy-mm-dd` format.
 JavaScript can be used to figure out which day of the week a given date corresponds to.
 But since time-related code can be particularly tricky, it's OK to ask ChatGPT for a little bit of help here, as long as you study the code it produces to the point where you can re-write it yourself.

 ❗ Match the mock exactly!
 If, as an example, an element should contain the text "Thursday", then the text "thurday" is incorrect.
-Be very detailed-oriented.
+Be very detail-oriented.

   ---